adwait22/TinWoof/README.md

 # Tinder-for-Dogs
-A witty and Light-hearted approach to learn and use Bootstrap
+A witty and Light-hearted approach to learn and use Bootstrap and to make responsive websites.